MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Security/Get-Credential.md

 ### -Title

-Sets the text of the title bar for the authentication dialog.
+Sets the text of the title line for the authentication prompt in the console.

 This parameter was introduced in PowerShell 6.0.